 The Adidas Energy Boost is engineered with maximum energy rebound in mind.
 This shoe has a high amount of boost cushioning which provides great energy return and more consistent cushioning in a variety of temperatures.
 Boost foam also lasts longer than traditional EVA foam, meaning your run will feel good throughout the full distance.

 Although the TechFit technology does give it a sock-like feel, with a snug fit, the hard plastic of the mid-foot cage and overlays are what make the upper somewhat inflexible.
 Some say it doesn’t really feel like a high-performance running shoe.
 It may also feel too snug for those with wider feet.

-Boost technology makes the shoe cushioned with high energy return.
+Boost technology makes the shoe cushioned and propels you forward for a more efficient stride.
 It also is tough and durable and stays consistent regardless of external temperatures.

 The outsole’s Adiwear technology is meant to cut down on wear and tear.
 But the tread has been known to wear down faster than comparable trainers.